Frequently Asked Questions

 Q. How quickly can services be provided?

-A. Generally services can be provided to meet the needs of the client, certainly within a 48-hour period and often the same day if necessary.
+A. Services can typically be provided within a 48-hour period and often the same day if necessary.
 We are very responsive to your needs and it is not always possible to predict when care will be needed.
 Since we always try to match the caregiver to the client from a personality standpoint, the more notice we have the better a job we can do for you.

 Q. What are the costs for your services?